Intro

 Mid-Fi Iterations - Game Feature

-Clarified game instructions set expectations and reduce drop-off
+To set expectations and reduce drop-off

-Introduced a waiting lobby to encourage live gameplay and allow smooth transition to turn-based if need be
+To encourage live gameplay and allow smooth transition to turn-based if need be

-Added loading animations between live turns to signal the other user’s presence and decision-making
+To signal the other user’s presence and decision-making

-Displayed active status markers on profile photos to reinforce real-time participation
+Displayed active status markers on profiles

-Revealed both users' answers after each question to strengthen the sense of playing together
+Revealed both users' answers after each question

-Restructured question and results screens to improve clarity during the game
+To improve clarity during the game

 Testing